Daniel J. Frey

 Their non-cooperation with social distancing and wearing a mask is couched behind a veil of personal freedom.

-Our brothers and sisters are afraid of the virus and believe spitting in the face of reason will allow them to dodge the grim reaper.
+Our brothers and sisters are afraid of the virus and believe spitting in the face of reason will allow them to dodge the Grim Reaper.

-Ultimately fear is a scapegoat that creates a narrative of denial of personal responsibility to the community and self.
+Ultimately, fear is a scapegoat that creates a narrative of denial of personal responsibility to the community and self.

 The Devil made me do it.